influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ### Multi-account support

  You can now invite a user to join an organization using the same email they've used in another InfluxDB Cloud account.
-Users have an option under Account > Settings to switch between accounts.
+Users [can switch between accounts in the UI](/influxdb/cloud/account-management/switch-account/)

 ## December 2021